 There’s plenty to like on Turn!
 Turn!
 Turn! if you enjoyed The Byrds’ debut album, but it feels like a slightly paler copy.

 Due to a fear of flying and group in-fighting, Gene Clark left The Byrds before Fifth Dimension was released.
 Without Clark, and a decision to avoid Dylan covers, the group are looking elsewhere for material – along with four covers from other sources, most of the songs are written by McGuinn and Crosby.
 Song for song, Fifth Dimension is weaker than The Byrds’ first two albums, but it’s much more diverse, and the bad songs help the strong ones stand out.
+The Byrds are expanding their sound – alongside their folk-rock, with 1966-era psychedelia creeping into the mix.

 Younger Than Yesterday